Your Dream Equation

-Now ask yourself what motivating factor would bring an increased sense of passion to your “field” of interest or from the job you already have?
+What motivating factor would bring an increased sense of passion to your “field” of interest?
+This is especially helpful when considering career changes mid life.
 Take a look at what specifically fuels your passion while you are on the job.
 This allows you to focus on the tasks.
 Don’t get caught up in your job’s name or title or even the field.
 Zero in on the tasks.
 It’s irrelevant what you call it, the formula for success remains the same:

 FULFILLMENT (OF TASKS) + PASSION (FOR WORK) = THE DREAM JOB OF YOUR LIFETIME